rainerbrendle/Blue-River/README.md

 "Blue Pages" are there to define by GO-based model definition in GO structs.
 We have messages to be send and recieved defining insert[only oeprations, while we define read operation using a Go-based query language, which can represent all SQL query operations inclusing host variables including TOP or LIKE operations and are using materialized views and corresponding HTTP views.

-It is basically a Lamda architecture.
+It is basically a Lambda architecture.

 This allows to have a modern, event-driven busines process management model based on "Swim Lanes", where messages flow from detartments to departments, while applications are defined via service APIs and workflows may sit on the side and act for assigning users to tasks.